cloudfour/offCanvasMenu/README.md

 ## Setup

-### 1. Include jQuery
+### 1. Include jQuery (or Zepto)

 Our example comes with jQuery 2.0.0.

     <script type='text/javascript' src='lib/jquery-2.0.0.min.js'></script>

+If you'd prefer, you can use [Zepto](http://zeptojs.com/) instead.

+    <script type='text/javascript' src='lib/zepto-1.0.min.js'></script>

 ### 2. Include Modernizr (Optional)

-For CSS animations (Super swank!
+If you're using jQuery but want CSS transitions (Super swank!
 So much prettier!), you'll need Modernizr.
 Our example comes with a custom build that only contains the tests needed.

     <script type='text/javascript' src='lib/modernizr.custom.js'></script>